Skip to main content

 Running Sink

-Once mapping is configured, click the Sink button to load data into Neo4j.
+Once the mapping configuration is complete, click the Sink button to load the data into the graph database.

 Table View

-In table view, you can manage entities and relationships in list format.
+In table view, you can manage entities and relationships in a list format.

 Entity Table